Members Only: New Faces of the Council of State: Education & Workforce Update (January 21)

 Members Only: 2020 Post-Election Update & Analysis (November 10; November 12, 2020)

 The NC Chamber is pleased to offer its Member Roundtable series.
 Open only to member companies, these meetings bring together business executives and NC Chamber leadership to discuss specific topics currently impacting the business community.
 During this quarter’s virtual roundtable, we will review 2020 Election outcomes (including breakdown of federal, state, and judicial races), discuss key take-aways ranging from results analysis to fundraising, preview any leadership changes and its implications, and conclude with a live Q&A session.
-Invitations e-mailed to members only.
-Contact our team about joining the NC Chamber.
+Recording not available for this program.

 A Stronger Workforce: The Business Case for Second Chance Hiring (September 29, 2020)